The Wolf Among Us: Plot

-Shifting his attention to the Crooked Man, Bigby uncovers an illegal glamour manufacturing operation, that uses the Pudding 'N Pie girls for slave labor.
+Shifting his attention to the Crooked Man, Bigby uncovers an illegal glamour manufacturing operation that uses the Pudding 'N Pie girls for slave labor.
 He also comes across a pawn shop run by the Jersey Devil where he recovers the missing Magic Mirror shard.
-The mirror reveals the Crooked Man's lair as a mobile one, which Bigby races to and reaches it in time, meeting him and his associates.
-The Crooked Man exposes Georgie as Faith and Lily's murderer, and that Georgie 'misinterpreted' his orders to deal with them when they attempted plotting to leave his forced employ.
-Resisting arrest, Georgie is fatally stabbed, but is rescued by his lover Vivian.
-Pursuing them back to the Pudding 'N Pie, Bigby corners Georgie and Vivian, and Vivian takes her own life after admitting to replicating her ribbon's spell - that forced obedience, silence and decapitation when attempting to remove it - to those of the other girls.
-The fate to mercy kill Georgie or leave him to die is left to the player.
+The mirror reveals the Crooked Man has a mobile lair, which Bigby races to and reaches in time.
+There, the Crooked Man exposes Georgie as Faith and Lily's murderer, and that Georgie "misinterpreted" his orders to deal with them when they plotted to leave his forced employ.
+Resisting arrest, Georgie is mortally wounded, but is rescued by his lover Vivian.
+Pursuing them back to the Pudding 'N Pie, Bigby corners Georgie and Vivian.
+Vivian admits to replicating the spell on her ribbon—one that forced obedience, silence, and decapitation upon attempted removal—to those of the other girls, and commits suicide by removing it.

-Bigby tracks the Crooked Man to an abandoned foundry, where he is forced to turn to his true wolf form to finally kill Bloody Mary, and corners the Crooked Man himself in his office.
-Bigby then either brings the Crooked Man back dead or alive to the Woodlands for trial, where (should he be alive), he almost convinces the Fables of Fabletown's failures to protect and provide until Nerissa comes in, testifying of the Crooked Man's schemes and cementing his guilty verdict, whose final sentence is left to the player.
+Bigby tracks the Crooked Man to an abandoned foundry, where he is forced to turn to his true wolf form to finally kill Bloody Mary.
+He then corners the Crooked Man in his office.
+Later, some of the Fables start to question Bigby and Snow due to their previous actions.
+However, Nerissa is able to quell the tension when she reveals the Crooked Man's schemes.

-In the aftermath, Bigby meets with Nerissa the next day, where she reveals Lily and Faith planned to use Crane's incriminating picture to try and blackmail Georgie and the Crooked Man, but Nerissa panicked and exposed the plot.
-She also confesses to having been the one whom put Faith's head in the Woodlands' doorstep, setting the events of the game in motion.
-She gives her farewell to Bigby, stating that "you're not as bad as everyone says you are".
-Bigby recalls he heard those words from Faith as well, and wonders if Nerissa was actually Faith all along.
+In the aftermath, Bigby meets with Nerissa the next day.
+She confesses that in a panic, she exposed her, Lily, and Faith's plan to escape the Pudding 'N Pie to Georgie when she discovered Faith stole Crane's incriminating photo.
+She also confesses to having been the one who put Faith's head in the Woodlands' doorstep.
+Nerissa gives her farewell to Bigby, stating that "you're not as bad as everyone says you are".
+Once she leaves, Bigby wonders if Nerissa was actually Faith all along, and either follows her or lets her go.